Effective Date: August 17th, 2021

 Use the latest supported version of one of the secure browsers listed in the matrix above

-- Certain DTCC web applications may render more effectively in Internet Explorer 11 (IE11) in non-enterprise mode with Compatibility View enabled in your browser.
-For help in configuring Compatibility View, please see the FAQs below.
+Certain DTCC web applications may render more effectively in MS Edge's Internet Explorer Mode.
+For help, please see the FAQs below.

 Update your computer with the latest security patches available from the vendor